FREQUENTLY ASKED QUESTIONS

 Will special area classes still be offered to students as part of the remote learning experience and/or the hybrid experience?
 Yes, the District will continue special content areas such as STEM, library, art, music, health, and physical education at the elementary level and continue all specials experiences at the secondary level, regardless of the instructional delivery model (remote, hybrid, or fully in-person).

 How will students enrolled at the Eastern Center for Arts and Technology receive their instruction?
-The Eastern Center for Arts and Technology will be offering their program virtually to begin the school year.
-Please visit the Eastern Center’s website for additional reopening details.
-Programming in-person resumes in the Hybrid format for students at the Eastern Center on November 5.
+Visit the Eastern Center’s website for reopening details.
+Programming in-person will resume in the Hybrid format for students at the Eastern Center on January 14.
 Hatboro-Horsham students attend the Eastern Center in-person on Thursdays and Fridays.
 On these days, the District will provide transportation to and from the Eastern Center for both AM and PM students.

 SPECIAL EDUCATION SERVICES